Duff's device: Original version

-Duff's device can similarly be applied with any other size for the unrolled loop, not just eight as in the example above.
+Duff's device can be applied with any size for the unrolled loop, not just eight as in the example above.

 Mechanism

 Based on an algorithm used widely by programmers coding in assembly for minimizing the number of tests and branches during a copy, Duff's device appears out of place when implemented in C. The device is valid C by virtue of two attributes in C: